uchouinard/DiscreteHankelTransform/README.md

 The full theory can be found in The Discrete Hankel Transform: Properties and Application to the Continuous Hankel Transform, Journal of the Optical Society of America A, Vol. 32, No. 4, pp. 611-622, 2015. http://dx.doi.org/10.1364/JOSAA.32.000611

-Description of this code and how to use it can be found in Chouinard U, Baddour N. (2016) Matlab code for the Discrete Hankel Transform.
-PeerJ Preprints 4:e2216v1 https://doi.org/10.7287/peerj.preprints.2216v1
+Description of this code and how to use it can be found in Chouinard U, Baddour N. (2017).
+Matlab Code for the Discrete Hankel Transform.
+Journal of Open Research Software.
+5(1), p.4.
+DOI: http://doi.org/10.5334/jors.82